X

 Yes, low trades = bigger price gaps.

-8. Should I just buy at lowest price I see?
+8. Should I just buy at the lowest price I see?

 Not always, that price may not exist in reality.

-9. Why prices go up before IPO news?
+9. Why do prices go up before IPO news?

 More buyers come in, sellers don’t increase.